gtewksbury/Microsoft-Bot-Framework-HOL/lab 2 - LUIS/README.md

 What happened?
 For me, LUIS was able to identify all the pertinent information in the request with a very high confidence score!
 Nice work LUIS, pat on the back to ya!

-> Predictions are scored on a scale between 0 and 1.
+> Predictions are scored on a scale between 0 and 1 (1 being the highest).
 Look at the score for you're request.
 Depending on the results, you might need more training.

 ### Publishing